Iyeleon/CartoDx/README.md

 # CartoDx
-Repository of codes and data for CartoDx project
+Repository of codes and data for CartoDx project.
 [Work in Progress]